effectivecore/core/docs/development.md

 Other types allowed but not tested.
 We recommend to use only tested types for cross-platform compatibility reasons.
 List of the tested types is sufficient for most tasks.
-The 'date' type has a range of values from '0000-01-01' to '9999-12-31'.
+The "date" type has a range of values from "0000-01-01" to "9999-12-31".
-The type 'timestamp' is not supported because it depends on server timezone offset and it's range of values for 32-bit platforms is very limited - from '1970-01-01' to '2038-01-19'.
+The type "timestamp" is not supported because it depends on server timezone offset and it's range of values for 32-bit platforms is very limited - from "1970-01-01" to "2038-01-19".
-Use type 'integer' instead.
+Use type "integer" instead.

 NoSQL Storage characteristics
 =====================================================================

-- the fastest access after 'storages in the memory' (no data compression, all data stored as PHP code, after OPCache enabled you can increase performance over 2-3x; after organize disk in the memory you can get the best performance from possible and can increase performance over 3-5x);
+- the fastest access after "storages in the memory" (no data compression, all data stored as PHP code, after OPCache enabled you can increase performance over 2-3x; after organize disk in the memory you can get the best performance from possible and can increase performance over 3-5x);
 - tree structure and no restrictions - each item can have own unique structure;
-- data parts definitions in format 'property: value' on each own line (it's a convenient solution for preview differences in data in tools like 'git' and 'diff');
+- data parts definitions in format "property: value" on each own line (it's a convenient solution for preview differences in data in tools like "git" and "diff");
 - each sub storage will initialize only if required.

 Supported types: